t-schieber/Prediction-of-inhibitor-development-HA/README.md

 The description of the variables and the format in which they should be imputed can be found in the variables.xlsx file and the test sheet, test_file.xlsx.

 All files must be extracted into the working directory in order to be modified in the testing.R file.
-This is the default directory.
+This is the default directory. (required packages: igraph, readxl and stringr)

 setwd("D:/hemofilia_github")

+To test the model, simply run the testing.R file in RStudio.
+The model will then return a ‘final_results.csv’ spreadsheet in the same working directory.

+For each patient tested, the ‘robustness’ column will measure the degree of information provided by the patient's variables.
+A value of 0 will indicate low confidence, while a value of 1 will indicate high confidence.
+The value 0 indicates that the patient provided minimal or no relevant information, while a value of 1 signifies that the patient provided all relevant information.

+The 'warning' column comprises three levels: low, medium, and high, which represent the degree of attention that the healthcare professional should pay to the patient.

+Three probabilities are provided for inhibitor development (%).

+"Min_probability" "Max_probability" and "True_probability".

+The probability of inhibitor development for the patient is situated between the minimum and maximum values.
+The true probability indicates the likelihood of inhibitor development for the patient.

+Should any difficulties be encountered in utilising the trained model, we kindly request that you contact us via email at tiagoschieber@face.ufmg.br.